The Silhouette Portrait 3 (available on Amazon and Swing Design) is Silhouette America’s latest cutting machine release.

 - Is the Portrait 3 better than the Cricut Joy?

 You’ll find our answers below.

 Once we’ve delved into the pros and cons of the machine, we’ll be exploring how it compares to its predecessors (the Portrait 2 and the original Portrait) and to its main competitor — the Cricut Joy.

 What is the Silhouette Portrait 3?

-The Portrait 3 is Silhouette’s smallest cutting machine.
+The Portrait 3 is the smallest of Silhouette’s popular cutting machines.

 It’s been designed to cut rolls of material for small projects — i.e. letter or A4 sized — and will be perfect for crafters who cut stickers and cards.

 See more: 5 of the best vinyl sticker cutting machines.